Public Safety

 Department Info

-Staff: The Department is led by the Public Safety Chief, Joshua Gibson, and Command Staff, Deputy Chief, Police (VACANT) and Deputy Chief, Fire/EMS (VACANT).
+Staff: The Department is led by the Public Safety Chief, Command Staff, Deputy Chief, Police Philip Horne, and Deputy Chief, Fire/EMS, Buddy Brooks.
 There are four shifts that are led by a lieutenant, with three to six Public Safety Officers on duty 24 hours a day and seven days a week.

 Equipment: The Department has three fully-equipped fire engines.
 The Department has two ambulances that are fully stocked for emergencies and a mini-ambulance that is available for use on narrow roads and on bridges.